andrewparry/medit/README.md

     - Press Tab to indent list items (create nested lists)
     - Press Shift+Tab to outdent list items
     - Smart numbering automatically adjusts for nested lists

+### Opening Files via URL Hash

+You can open files directly by including the file path in the URL hash:

+**Format**: `index.html#/path/to/file.md`

+**Examples**:

+- Local file (when served via web server): `index.html#/Users/andy/Notes/test.md`
+- Remote file: `index.html#https://example.com/document.md`
+- Absolute path: `index.html#/docs/readme.md`

+**Supported URL formats**:

+- `http://` and `https://` URLs for remote files
+- Absolute paths starting with `/` (relative to current origin)
+- File paths are automatically decoded and loaded on page load

+**Note**: `file://` URLs cannot be loaded directly due to browser security restrictions.
+Use the "Open File" button for local files, or serve the editor via a web server and use absolute paths.

+### Multi-Tab Editing

+The editor supports editing multiple files simultaneously in separate browser tabs:

+- **Each browser tab maintains isolated state**: Autosave, editor content, and file handles are separate per tab
+- **Open files in new tabs**: Use `MarkdownEditor.fileOps.openFileInNewTab(filePath)` programmatically, or open the editor with different URL hashes in new tabs
+- **Tab-specific autosave**: Each tab has its own autosave storage, preventing conflicts between tabs
+- **Independent file operations**: Save, open, and edit files independently in each tab

+**Example workflow**:

+1. Open `index.html#/file1.md` in one tab
+2. Open `index.html#/file2.md` in another tab
+3. Edit both files independently
+4. Each tab maintains its own autosave and state

 ### Keyboard Shortcuts